TimonLevy/Networking/Bigous Protocolous.md

 > | 3 | port unreachable                    |
 > | 4 | Fragmantation needed and DF was set |
 > | 6 | Source route failed                 |
 >
 > Codes 0, 1, 4 and 5 can be recieved from a gateway.
 Codes 2 and 3 can be recieved from a host.

 #### `[11] Time Exceeded`

-An ICMP `Time Exceeded` if a packet's TTL reaches 0 while traveling to it's destination, the final waypoint it encoutered may send a Time Exceeded message to the sender host, or, if the desination host cannot reassemble a fragmented packet in the time limit it may send a Time Exceeded to the sender host.
+> An ICMP `Time Exceeded` if a packet's TTL reaches 0 while traveling to it's destination, the final waypoint it encoutered may send a Time Exceeded message to the sender host, or, if the desination host cannot reassemble a fragmented packet in the time limit it may send a Time Exceeded to the sender host.

 IP Fields:
 > #### `Destination Address`
 >
 > The address of the original packet sender.

-ICMP Field:
+ICMP Fields:
 > #### `Type`
 >
 > 11

 > #### `Code`
 >
 > |   |                                     |
 > |---|-------------------------------------|
 > | 0 | ttl exceeded in transit             |